aluxnimm/outlookcaldavsynchronizer/README.md

 Beginning with version 2.9.0 the default install location is `ProgramFilesDir\CalDavSynchronizer\` and the installer remembers the chosen directory for the next updates.
 Also the install option to install for Everyone instead of the current user is working now for Outlook 2010 and higher, if you want to install the addin for all users on the current machine.
 For Outlook 2007 you can only install the addin for the current user.

-We recommend updating to the latest .Net Framework but the minimal required version is .NET 4.6.1, which is not supported on Windows XP.
+We recommend updating to the latest .Net Framework but the minimal required version is .NET 4.8, which is not supported on Windows XP, Windows 8 or Windows Vista.
 If you need Outlook CalDav Synchronizer for Windows XP you can download a backport to .Net 4.0 from a forked project [here](https://sourceforge.net/projects/outlookcaldavsynchronizerxp/), thanks to [Salvatore Isaja](https://sourceforge.net/u/salvois/profile/) for the awesome work!

 ### Changelog ###

+#### 4.0.0 ####
+- Released 2020/11/30
+- **WARNING**: This release is a major upgrade and needs .NET framework 4.8 as minimal requirement.
+Automatic upgrade won't work if you still have only .NET framework 4.6.1 installed.
+Install and upgrade manually in that case!
+- New features
+	- Support for .NET framework 4.8
+	- Support for TLS 1.3
+	- Update Google Task API
+	- Update NuGet libraries
+	- Add Fuago contact for Ooutlook Sync for OX, contact [OSfO@fuago.io](mailto:OSfO@fuago.io).
+- Bug fixes
+	- Fix sync for empty task lists and check also for hidden tasks (needed for completed tasks), fixes ticket #1377 and gh issue 280
+	- Fix PostBuildEvent to sign also setup.exe
+	- Remove Microsoft.Bcl.Build reference
+	- Migrate to package references and VS 2019

 #### 3.8.2 ####
 - Released 2020/06/30
 - Bug fixes